Best practices for EGU committees, groups, and Early Career Scientists

 ECS members are represented within the EGU by ECS representatives, both at the division and at the Union levels.
 While the division ECS representatives gather feedback from early career researchers in their divisions, the Union-level ECS Representative and their deputy gather information from ECS division representatives and take it to the Programme Committee and Council, ensuring the needs of ECS are met at the General Assembly and throughout the year.

-The Union-level ECS Representative participates in the Programme Committee and Council meetings as an ex-officio member.
-The Union-level ECS Representative is also a member of the EGU Outreach Committee and the EDI Committee and serves as the Programme Group Co-chair for EGU Short Courses.
+The Union-level ECS representative is a voting member of the EGU Council and is elected by the members during the EGU elections.
+The Union-level ECS Representative is also a member of the EGU Programme Committee, Outreach Committee and the EDI Committee and serves as the Programme Group Co-chair for EGU Short Courses.

 ECS representatives (i) serve as the voices of the ECS membership within EGU; (ii) connect ECS online and offline; and (iii) stimulate active participation of ECS within the EGU.